Yishaiaz/PlateletSpreadingDynamicsDistribution-BGU-IL/README.md

 - to run the script on the example data, simply use ' python MainUI.py '
 ### Command Line Arguments
-- [-GUI] GUI(case sensitive): opens the gui of this software, no more parameters are needed.
+- [-GUI] GUI(case sensitive): opens the gui of this software, no more parameters are needed. example ' python MainUI -GUI ' for UNIX file systems.
+- [-h] help: print this text to the terminal example ' python MainUI -h ' for UNIX file systems.
 - [-filepath] custom file: initiates the script for the file supplied as the next argument, must be a valid systems path. example ' python MainUI -filepath "ExampleData/RawVideo/sample_collagen4.avi" ' for UNIX file systems.
 - [-threshold] custom threshold: [ NOT RECOMMENDED ] allows you to configure the thresholds for detachment/attachment event intensity (@see repository Readme)